Spora-Foundation/Spora/docs/copperoot.md

 - **Advanced Tree Structures**: Verkle trees for efficient proofs (reserved for future activation)
 - **Standard Multi-Signature**: MuSig2 using the standard `musig2` crate with safety features
 - **Safe MuSig2 Interface**: Multiple witness creation methods with validation to prevent misuse
-- **Dual Address Types**: P2CR (active) and P2CRV (reserved) for clear protocol separation
+- **Dual Address Types**: CopperootMerkle (active) and CopperootVerkle (reserved) for clear protocol separation
 - **Backward Compatibility**: Seamless integration with existing systems
 - **Production-Ready**: Mempool validation, standard transaction checks, and comprehensive testing
 - **Robust Testing**: Full test coverage with proper error handling and edge case validation

-The implementation is production-ready for P2CR functionality and provides a solid foundation for next-generation Bitcoin applications requiring high performance, scalability, and advanced cryptographic features.
+The implementation is production-ready for CopperootMerkle functionality and provides a solid foundation for next-generation Bitcoin applications requiring high performance, scalability, and advanced cryptographic features.
 The MuSig2 safety features ensure robust multi-signature operations while maintaining backward compatibility.
-P2CRV functionality is reserved for future activation, with the Verkle tree implementation already in place but disabled for mainnet launch.
+CopperootVerkle functionality is reserved for future activation, with the Verkle tree implementation already in place but disabled for mainnet launch.

 ## References